matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

     }
 }
 ```
-- Has the same effect as this:
+- Has the same effect as this

 ```java
 class MyClass {